Foreign trade of the Soviet Union: Trade with Western industrialized countries

 The Western industrialized countries include the United States, Canada, Western Europe, Australia, and New Zealand.
 Soviet trade with industrialized countries, except Finland, consisted of simple purchases paid for on a cash or credit basis, direct exchange of one good for another (Pepsi-Cola for Stolichnaya vodka, for example), or industrial cooperation agreements in which foreign firms participated in the construction or operation of plants in the Soviet Union.
 In the latter instances, payments were rendered in the form of the output of new plants.
 By contrast, trade with Finland, which did not have a convertible currency at that time, was conducted through bilateral clearing agreements, much like Soviet trade with its Comecon partners.

 In the 1970s and 1980s, the Soviet Union relied heavily on various kinds of fuel exports to earn hard currency, and Western partners regarded the Soviet Union as an extremely reliable supplier of oil and natural gas.
 In the 1980s, the Soviet Union gave domestic priority to gas, coal, and nuclear power in order to free more oil reserves for export.
 This was necessary because of higher production costs and losses of convertible currency resulting from the drop in world oil price.
 The development of natural gas for domestic and export use was also stimulated by these factors.
 Between 1970 and 1986, natural gas exports rose from 1 percent to 15 percent of total Soviet exports to the West.

 Because of the inferior quality of Soviet goods, the Soviet Union was unsuccessful in increasing its exports of manufactured goods.
-In 1987 only 18 percent of Soviet manufactured goods met world technical standards.
+In 1987, only 18 percent of Soviet manufactured goods met world technical standards.
 As an illustration of these problems in quality, Canadian customers who had purchased Soviet Belarus tractors often found that the tractors had to be overhauled on arrival before they could be sold on the Canadian market.
-In 1986 less than 5 percent of Soviet exports to the West consisted of machinery.
-Other Soviet nonfuel exports in the 1990s included timber, exported primarily to Japan, and chemicals, the export of which grew substantially in 1984 and 1985.
+In 1986, less than 5 percent of Soviet exports to the West consisted of machinery.
+Other Soviet nonfuel exports in the 1990s included timber, exported primarily to Japan, and chemicals, the exports of which grew substantially in 1984 and 1985.

 In the 1980s, Soviet imports from Western industrialized countries generally exceeded exports, although trade with the West decreased overall.
 One-half of Soviet agricultural imports were from developed countries, and these imports made up a considerable portion of total imports from the West.
 Industrial equipment formed one-quarter of Soviet imports from the West, and iron and steel products, particularly steel tubes for pipeline construction, made up most of the rest.
-Over the course of the 1980s, high-technology items gained in importance as well.
+Over the course of the 1980s, high-technology items gained importance as well.